-What Happens When you Die Without A Will in Texas
+What Happens If You Die Without A Will in Texas?

-But if you die without a Will in Texas, you lose the freedom to decide what happens who receives your property after you die.
-Instead, Texas’ inheritance laws known as the Texas intestacy statutes control who receives your property.
+If you die without a Will in Texas, you lose the freedom to decide what happens who receives your property after you die.
+Instead, Texas’ inheritance laws, known as the Texas intestacy statutes, control what happens to your property.

 Below is a summary of the statutory rules that control who receives your property if you die without a Will in Texas, along with quick links to take you to the information you are seeking.

 Who Inherits Property When a Single Person With No Children Dies Without a Will in Texas?

-If a you are single and die without a will in Texas, your property will be distributed as follows:
+If a you are single and die without a will in Texas, your property will pass as follows: